What the Autumn Budget 2025 means for HR leaders

 The direct cost increase

-If you employ minimum wage workers, your wage bill just increased by 6.7% for those roles.
-For a company with 50 full-time minimum wage workers, that's an additional £70,000 in annual payroll costs.
+If you employ minimum wage workers, your wage bill will increase by 4% from April 2026, and that's in addition to the 6.7% increase already incurred from the 2024 Budget, for those roles.
+For a company with 50 full-time minimum wage workers, that's an additional £72,800 in annual payroll costs.

 The wage compression effect